HassanShakerIsmail/TwitterProfiles/README.md

 Please note that the python code wont work, because this API uses twitter accounts bearer token; and I've for obvious reasons not made that public.

-As of April 23rd 2022, my good friend @rbangre has joined me on this project.